It is also available as a brand-name drug called Soriatane and as a generic drug.

 The medication carries the following warnings:

-- Severe warning regarding congenital anomalies: Avoid this drug if you are pregnant or planning to become pregnant within the following three years.
+- Severe warning regarding congenital anomalies: Avoid this drug if you are pregnant or planning to become pregnant within three years after stopping this drug.
 Acitretin can cause severe congenital anomalies.
 Women who are able to bear children should use effective birth control while on acitretin.

 - Liver problems warning: This drug can cause liver problems, include abnormal liver function test results and inflammation.
 A doctor will run blood tests before prescribing acitretin.
 These serve to check liver function before and during acitretin treatment.